albertodemichelis/squirrel/doc/source/reference/language/metamethods.rst

     _delslot(key)

-invoked when a script deletes a slot from a table. if the method is invoked squirrel will not try to delete the slot himself
+invoked when a script deletes a slot from a table. if the method is invoked quirrel will not try to delete the slot himself

 ^^^^^^^^
 _add